eScienceLab/eScienceLab.github.io/publications/index.md

 ## 2002-2012

-See also the list of
+See also the
-[myGrid publications](archive/) covering the group activity for the period 2002-2012.
+[archived publications](archive/) covering the group activity for the period 2002-2012.